JamesGopsill/ultimaker-client/README.md

 ## Connecting to the printer with the client

 To install the package, use the following code.
-I will look to put it onto npm soon.
+I will look to putting up on npm soon.

 ```
 yarn add https://github.com/JamesGopsill/ultimaker-client